Bringing a new hire on successfully is a win-win. If they land well, there’s a much higher chance they’ll stay and perform.

 As one said, the person who does the setup “has to be someone with context and knowledge of the business.”
 You’re going to have to dedicate one of your veterans to get it off the ground.
 They cautioned that “not a lot of places are going to have that when you’re still in startup mode.”

 The lack of a mobile app is something to consider as well.
-Lessonly has been optimized for mobile, but there is no app like Trainual has.
-For companies that have workstations for every employee, this may not be such a big deal, but businesses without a traditional office or a lot of employees in the field may wish Lessonly had a modern app.
+Lessonly by Seismic has been optimized for mobile, but there is no app like Trainual has.
+For companies that have workstations for every employee, this may not be such a big deal, but businesses without a traditional office or a lot of employees in the field may wish Lessonly by Seismic had a modern app.

-Bottom line: Lessonly makes it as easy as possible for HR teams to onboard new hires at scale and ensure that they have a clear path forward from day one.
+Bottom line: Lessonly by Seismic makes it as easy as possible for HR teams to onboard new hires at scale and ensure that they have a clear path forward from day one.

 Trainual – Best for Upskilling Employees Quickly